Fujifilm X-T100 vs Sony NEX-5N

 It is notable that the X-T100 has a microphone port, which is missing on the NEX-5N.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the NEX-5N has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the NEX-5N was succeeded by the Sony NEX-5R.
+Both the X-T100 and the NEX-5N have been discontinued, but can regularly be found used on eBay.
+The NEX-5N was replaced by the Sony NEX-5R, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So how do things add up?
 Is the Fujifilm X-T100 better than the Sony NEX-5N or vice versa?
 The listing below highlights the relative strengths of the two models.